-Peru has a lot to offer for the adrenalin junky, people looking to discover and challenge themselves.
-Sam Corporations offers tours all over Peru.
+Sam Corporations offers tours all over Peru and has plenty to offer for any adrenaline junky, casual sightseer, or people looking to discover and challenge themselves on an overnight trek.
 Try our amazing alternative Peru treks to Machu Picchu.
 Summit the highest peak in the country located in the mining town of Huaraz.
-Sandboard down the thrilling dunes in Huacachina or hike to the deepest Canyon in the world.
+Sandboard down the thrilling dunes in Huacachina, or hike to the deepest Canyon in the world in Colca.

 It is considered one of the best Peru treks in the world, due to the value of nature where it takes place and also due to its historical importance.
 Currently this trail crosses numerous archaeological sites like: Llactapata, Phuyupatamarca, Intipata, Wiñay Wayna, and of course the famous Machu Picchu.

-The Inca Trail involves 4 days of trekking through the region, between majestic landscapes that go from the mountains and rivers of frozen water to the edge of the jungle where you can find thick vegetation and rarely seen wildlife.
+The Inca Trail involves 4 days of trekking through majestic landscapes that go from the mountains and rivers of frozen water, to the edge of the jungle where you can find thick vegetation and rarely seen wildlife.
 You will walk for 4 days along some of the original cobblestone trail to enter the Inca City of Machu Picchu.

-The Salkantay Trek to Machu Picchu route appears in many travel guide which consider it to be among the 10 best treks in the world.
-It is famous for its landscapes, its paths and also for the high difficulty that it entails for the traveler.
-Doing this trek will take around 4 or 5 days to reach Machu Picchu.
-You will walk through mountain ranges as high as the Cordillera de los Andes.
-Challacancha, Soraypampa, the Salkantay open or pass, Chaullay, are some of the communities and tourist sites that you will meet along the way.
-Trekking is up to 8 hours per day in these difficult conditions.
-You will camp and get up very early in the morning to see the sunrise at this point.
+The Salkantay Trek to Machu Picchu route appears in many travel guides which consider it to be among one of the 10 best treks in the world.
+It is famous for its landscapes, its intrepid paths and also for the high difficulty that it entails for the traveler.
+Doing this trek will take around 4 days of 8 hour hiking to reach Machu Picchu.
+Witness incomparable views of the towering snow-hooded mountain peaks of Humantay (5,473m/17,956ft) and Salkantay (6,271m/ 20,574ft).
+Follow the remote foot path up to the forgotten Inca Ruins of Llactapata where you have an extraordinary view of Machu Picchu.
+For your last morning, visit the famous and mystical World Heritage site of Machu Picchu Citadel!

-The trek to Choquequirao can be done in 4 a 5 days, depending on the speed you want to give to the journey.
-Specifically, it will go up and down mountains between very steep trails and with the sun beating down on it all the time.
-If there is bad weather, we recommend you skip it because it can become very dangerous for your physique, and we recommend you wait for safer conditions.
-This ancient Inca city, which is even bigger than Machu Picchu, but the majority of the site is hidden under the brush and jungle.
+The trek to Choquequirao can be done in 4 or 5 days, depending on the speed you want to give to the journey.
+Specifically, it will go up and down mountains between very steep trails and with the sun beating down on it all times.
+Bad weather can cause this trek to become very dangerous for your physique, and we recommend you wait for safer conditions.
+This ancient Inca city, which is even bigger than Machu Picchu, is lesser known and the majority of the site is hidden under the brush and jungle.
 Currently only 30% of the archaeological complex has been discovered.
 The goverment and other relevant bodies continue to make enormous efforts to clean up the area and remove the veil from this mysterious site.
 If you are interested in learning more click the link here: here!

-The fifth highest mountain in all of Peru is the “Ausangate”, also considered the protective or guardian mountain of the city of Cusco.
+The fifth highest mountain in all of Peru is the “Ausangate”, also considered the protector or guardian mountain of the city of Cusco.
 You can trek through this region and choose the options that best suit your tastes.
-The concrete thing is that this area implies a certain difficulty since it is a steep trek, with a lot of height and very cold.
-Depending on the number of attractions you want to visit, it will be the number of days you spend in this area, 4 hours from Cusco by car.
+This adventure implies a certain difficulty since it is a steep trek, with a lot of height and very cold temperatures.
+Depending on the number of attractions you want to visit, the number of treking days can vary.
 A trek through this mysterious place will fill your soul and will demand it in such a way that you will enjoy it twice as much when you reach the highest camp.

 Ica is famous for the desert oasis Huacachina that lies 20 minutes from the city.
 This little town is central to great adventure activities.
 From Pisco tasting vineyards down the road, to a short 1.5-hour drive to the famous UNESCO world heritage site of Nazca lines, to sandboarding and dune buggy riding, its no wonder it’s known as “the adventure capital” of Peru.
 About 300km south of the Capital city Lima you will find the town of Ica.
-Get tipsy on a pisco tasting tour, a local brandy made from fermenting grapes and responsible for making the popular cocktail, Pisco sour.
+Get tipsy on a pisco tasting tour, a local brandy made from fermenting grapes and responsible for making the popular cocktail, Pisco Sour.

-Also visit a great archeological museum, with over 26 000 archeological artifacts.
+Visit Ica’s great archeological museum, with over 26,000 archeological artifacts.
 Just a hop and skip away, head to Huacachina for an adventure filled day in this amazing desert oasis.
-Sandboard down 1600 ft sand dunes and enjoy a thrilling sand buggy ride through dunes at crazy high elevations.
+Sandboard down 1,600ft sand dunes and enjoy a thrilling sand buggy ride through dunes at crazy high elevations.
 To end an action-packed trip, take a flight on a light aircraft over the Nazca lines in the desert.
 The animal and plant figurines below are fascinating and remain the biggest mystery in Peru.

-Travelers refere to this small mining city in North of Peru as the Switzerland of the Americas.
+Travelers refer to this small mining city in Northern Peru as “the Switzerland of the Americas”.
 This is because of the imposing and absolutely breath-taking peaks that are clearly visible from the center of Huaraz.
-This province is home to the highest peaks in Peru, Mt Huascaran (6 768m/22 205ft) and Huandoy (6 360m/ 20 870ft) and another 3 peaks above 6 000m.
+This province is home to the highest peaks in Peru, Mt Huascaran (6,768m/22,205ft) and Huandoy (6,360m/ 20,870ft) and another 3 peaks above 6,000m/19,685ft.

-Its famous for the Cordillera Blanca Mountain range and its Llanganuco lakes, all enclosed within the Huascarana National Park.
+It’s famous for the Cordillera Blanca Mountain range and its Llanganuco lakes, all enclosed within the Huascarana National Park.
 It’s a traveler’s paradise for winter sports and adventure enthusiast.
-Local activities include but are not limited to: ice climbing, hiking, mountain biking and snowboarding among other things.
+Local activities include but are not limited to: ice climbing, hiking, mountain biking, snowboarding, and rock climbing.
 The Cordillera Blanca is the most extensive tropical ice-covered mountain range.

-The Lllanganuco Lakes are made of a number of lakes, including Lake Huandoy thats fed by the second highest peak in the region.
-It has simple access and has spectacular views of the scenery.
+The Llanganuco Lakes are made of a number of lakes, including Lake Huandoy that’s fed by the second highest peak in the region.
+It has easy access and has spectacular views of the scenery.
 Another famous lake is Lake 69, declared a UNESCO biosphere reserve and world heritage site.
 The hike to this stunning lake is a moderate full day hike.
 For those that enjoy a bit of a challenge, you can find peaks like Nevado Meteo.
 The icy peak is perfect for ice climbing and other winter sports.

 The Amazon rainforest of Peru is one of the most biodiverse regions on the planet.
 It houses 15% of all known species of terrestrial plants and around 10% of the mammals in the jungle.
 There are over 300 different species of trees in a hectare.